StevenBlack/vocab/million-dollar-words.md

 In the formative stages or in the process of being created.
 (See also chrysalis.)
 The word is best used to describe abstract things such as ideas, feelings or creative works.
 A nascent feeling would be one that's just beginning to come to consciousness.
 Pronounced NAY-SENT.

+### ne plus ultra
+The Latin phrase for the absolute top, the culminating point, the highest degree.
+For an antique-car collector, finding a Tucker in mint condition would be the ne plus ultra.
+It's pronounced NAY PLUSS OOL-TRA.

 ### necromancy
 A scientific-sounding word for sorcery or witchcraft.
 Use it when you want something to sound a little more serious than just plain "magic."
 Say NEK-RUH-MAN-SEE.